 Acknowledging the change in the attitude of the two communities in the village, SSP Dharmendra Singh denies possibilities of a communal divide, stating that the area has never been on their list of “communal hotspots”.

-As the police continues to search for evidence, as the court sets yet another date and those accused of murder struggle to prove their innocence, Jaan Mohammad trusts that justice will be meted:
+As the police continues to search for evidence, as the court sets yet another date and those accused of murder struggle to prove their innocence, Jaan Mohammed trusts that justice will be meted: